-A default judgment carries the same weight as a judgment after trial, with consequences that can be both severe and long-lasting-with the vic-
+A default judgment carries the same weight as a judgment after trial, with consequences that can be both severe and long-lasting-with the victorious plaintiff wielding the judgment's authority to access government enforcement powers to collect on private debts.

-Court judgments also open additional channels of collection, which include garnishment of wages or bank accounts, seizure of personal property and even incarceration.
-In 16 states, garnishing assets is unrestricted, so people can have their entire bank accounts drained. severe and long-lasting-with the victorious plaintiff wielding the judgment's authority to access government enforcement powers to collect on private debts.
 The existence of a court judgment can double the costs of the underlying debt: Courts routinely order consumers to pay accrued interest as well as court fees, which together can exceed the original amount owed.